henrikalbihn/henrikalbihn/README.md

 ✍🏻 I write about AI and technology on Medium.

-🔬Research focuses: deep classifiers, NLP, transformers, vector search, multimodal
+🔬 Research focuses: deep classifiers, NLP, transformers, vector search, multimodal

 🛍️ At True Fit, I built state of the art AI systems that help millions of people buy what they love.